bjente/programmingproject-/README.md

   - A checkbox menu containing the following sentence: 'I'm feeling...' and below three options; happy, sad, both
   - A dropdown menu where the user can choose between two scatterplots
   - Two bar charts: one about the happiness score per country, one about suicide rates per country.
-  - Pie charts which show how the happiness score is calculated
+  - Bubble charts which show how the happiness score is calculated
   - A scatterplot with on the x-axis the world happiness scores and on the y-axis the suicide rates per country
   - A scatterplot with on the x-axis the extent to which life expectancy contributed to the calculation of the Happiness Score     and on the y-axis the life expectancy.